 With a financing, lease or upgrade option, you may have to make a down payment depending on your credit.
 Additionally, you could have to pay taxes on the full purchase price when you start one of these plans.

 Samsung offers a line of credit that you can use to purchase its phones, PCs, wearables, accessories, TVs, appliances and more.
 With a revolving line of credit, you can borrow money, repay the loan and borrow again without having to reapply—similar to how a credit card works.

 If you're buying a phone, you may be able to qualify for a 0% annual percentage rate (APR) as long as 36 months.
 You can also upgrade your phone each year and get credit for your old device.

 But beware: Some of Samsung's financing offers have deferred interest rather than no interest.
 This means if you don't pay off the balance by the end of the financing period (which may require larger than minimum payments), all the interest that would have accrued during that period gets added to what you owe.

-The Apple Card gives you 3% cash back on Apple purchases and could let you pay off your new iPhone over 24 months without paying additional interest.
+For a limited time, earn a $75 intro bonus when you get a new Apple Card by 9/12, and spend $75 or more in your first 30 days.
+See rates and terms for details.
+The Apple Card gives you 3% cash back on anything you buy from Apple, and at select merchants like Uber, Nike, Walgreens and more when you use Apple Card with Apple Pay; 2% when you use Apple Pay at over 85% of merchants in the U.S.; and 1% cash back on all other purchases.
+You could also pay off your new iPhone over 24 months without paying additional interest.
 The monthly payment amount gets added to your minimum payment if you also use the card for other transactions.
 You can also avoid interest on purchases if you pay off your non-installment-plan balance in full each month.

 Google Store Financing